 A 2015 study by Barilliance indicated that up to 31% revenue of the 300 eCommerce sites surveyed was generated solely from personalized product recommendations during the last quarter of 2014, and the worldwide average of the same was 12%!

 If you don’t believe this, a Forrester study states that product recommendations are responsible for an average of 1–30% of eCommerce store revenues!
 For instance, Amazon’s product recommendation system is no joke!
 If you are a first-time visitor on the website, you will find generic recommendations such as “What Other Customers Are Looking At Right Now” or any “Best Seller”.

 If you visit it again, you will find personalized recommendations on the homepage that are based on your previous visits’ browsing history.
 But don’t overwhelm your customers or divert them from completing the conversion process.

 Instead, make sure your recommendations are relevant and are actually helpful to them in making an informed decision.
 But how can you ensure this?
 With the use of Wigzo!
 Wigzo’s machine learning technology helps you to understand the changing needs of these customers and optimize your marketing strategies accordingly.

 When you know what a customer is looking for, the recommendations you make become more relevant to him.

 9. Use the subscription-based model

 There’s nothing new about this model.
 We have been subscribing to magazines, newspapers, fitness clubs, mobile companies for a long time.
-So eCommerce businesses can definitely leverage its effectiveness to acquire more conversions.
+So eCommerce businesses can definitely leverage their effectiveness to acquire more conversions.

 The graph below states that eFirms working with an average transaction value below $25 have customer lifetime values 1.78X higher for subscriptions than for non-subscription customers.
 Since CLTV is one such metric that is difficult to predict, a subscription-based model will surely sort out a lot of issues.